Fly Fishing For The World's Largest Trout

 Hucho Hucho Taimen – known to Mongolians as the “River Wolf” – is an exceptionally fierce and ferocious predator that are famous for feeding on other gamefish, ducks, mice, and even large prairie dogs.
 If you enjoy hunting large, predatory fish and value the quality of catch over quantity, then this is your place.
 Taimen fishing in Mongolia is rarely a numbers game, but when a three, four, or even five-foot river fish violently smash your fly and the line comes tight, you’ll quickly understand the draw of fishing the rivers of Mongolia.

-The government of Mongolia recently announced that the country will reopen to international travel on May 1, 2021
+The government of Mongolia recently announced that the country will reopen to international travel for all vaccinated travelers on July 1, 2021.
+You must be able to show a certificate of full vaccination.

 Click here to learn about the current status of all of our destinations